cendekiaang/StockPredictionLSTM/README.md

-# StockPredictionLSTM
+# Stock Prediction using LSTM
-This is a repo for my research project about stock closing price prediction using LSTM
+This is a repo for my research project about stock closing price prediction in Indonesian Syariah Bank using LSTM Neural Network